He is "the man with 1,000 faces", "Ziggy Stardust", "Aladdin Sane", "The Thin White Duke", "Major Tom" or simply "King David" of music.

 16. He released his first solo album named "David Bowie" on June 1, 1967.
 This album was also unsuccessful.

 17. On July 11, 1969 - just five days before the launch of "Apollo 11" to the moon, Bowie released the hit single "Space Oddity".
-The single accompanied the "BBC" broadcasts covering the landing of "the Eagle" and the first man walk on the moon, on July 20, 1969.
+The single accompanied the "BBC" broadcasts covering the landing of "the Eagle" and the first man to walk on the moon, on July 20, 1969.
 This helped the single success.

 18. The song was influenced by Stanley Kubrick's film "2001: A Space Odyssey", which was released in 1968.
 It tells the story of the launch of astronaut Major Tom into space.